Ohaguro: Dye

 The main ingredient was a dark brown solution of iron acetate called lit. 'iron juice water' (鉄奨水, kanemizu), created by dissolving iron filings in vinegar.
 When the solution was combined with vegetable tannins from sources such as powdered galls of the Chinese sumac plant (fushi) or tea, it turned black and ceased to be soluble in water, the same method by which iron gall ink is produced.
 Covering the teeth with this liquid prevented decay of the teeth and enamel and was also said to ease the pain of dental ailments almost immediately.
 The dye faded quickly and had to be applied once a day or every few days to keep the dark shade even.

 Among foreigners who knew of the custom, a rumor, never proven, spread that the ingredients also included urine.
-Algernon Freeman- Mitford transcribed in his Tales of Ancient Japan a recipe which he claimed had been described to him by a reputable apothecary in Yedo:
+Bertram Freeman-Mitford transcribed in his Tales of Ancient Japan a recipe which he claimed had been described to him by a reputable apothecary in Yedo:

 In kabuki theatrical performances, actors painted their teeth black whenever they played married women, courtesans, and with some noblemen, for which they traditionally used a mixture of brown sugar and pine resin.
 The mixture used in kabuki was given the name hayagane, and in more complex formulations could include wax, pine resin, carbon black, red pigment, rice honey, and lamp oil, all softened over a flame.

 Application

 For the treatment, preservation and application of the dye, various containers and tools were used.
 Among these were the mimidarai, a large bowl with handles on which was placed the watashigane, a thin tray to hold the elements with which the dye was applied.
 The set of smaller items was kept inside a larger case: the haguro-bako, in which were kept the fushi-bako or small box for the gall powder; the haguro-tsugi, with which the dye was administered; and the ugai-chawan, a small porcelain bowl for gargling after the process.

 Each time the procedure was repeated, the teeth were carefully rubbed with the peel of a pomegranate to form an adhesive surface for the dye.
-According to Freeman-Mitford, the dye should be applied at most every two days, because even after the first day without a new coat, the teeth lost their lacquered shine and pieces of gray were mixed with those that maintained the desired black color, resulting in a repulsive appearance.
+According to Freeman-Mitford, the dye should be applied at most every two days, because even after the first day without a new coat, the teeth lost their lacquered shine and pieces of gray were mixed with those that maintained the desired black color, resulting in an undesirable appearance.